Omar-mena/Fetal_Health_Prediction/README.md

 # Fetal_Health_Prediction
-n the Fetal Health Prediction project, I used the CatBoost model to predict the health of a fetal based on data from a Cardiotocogram exam.
+In the Fetal Health Prediction project, I used the CatBoost model to predict the health of a fetal based on data from a Cardiotocogram exam.

 CatBoost is a gradient boosting algorithm developed by Yandex that is designed to handle categorical data and missing values.
 It is a powerful tool for building machine learning models and has been shown to perform well on a variety of tasks.